Phrasal verb keep up

 • It's so hard to keep up with the news these days (Present Simple)

-Along with keep up, words are popular narrow down and crave.
+Along with keep up, words are popular wear out and frustrate.

 Verbs by letter: r, d, u, c, m, p, b, w, h, a, e, g, s, q, j, l, t, f, o, n, k, i, v, y, z.